 To expand the learning beyond the classroom, I shared a list of academic references I used to make the activities and a Padlet board.
 Then, I invited everyone to share one activity they brainstormed during the workshop.
 The goal was to create a collaborative board with activities we can all use right away in our classroom.

 The workshop feedback

 The workshop feedback was very positive despite me forgetting my password and the keyboard not working.
 One colleague shared her opinion saying that there were too many activities for participants to remember, while others said it was interesting and easy to follow.

 I believe that this depends on the teachers themselves, specifically what they are used to when it comes to teaching methods.
 I have pondered hours before the workshop on various things, and I finally decided to focus on practical song activities while also giving ideas on how to introduce the song and expand it into a project creatively.
 Presenting various methods and different engagement activities with one song would be just too dull.
 This is why I decided to use three different songs to present different activities.
 I really appreciate constructive feedback, so thank you for stepping up and sharing this!

 To conclude – YES, YOU CAN USE MUSIC WITH YOUNG LEARNERS TO HELP THEM LEARN ENGLISH BETTER!

 Since we should all aim to be reflective practitioners and follow the post-method pedagogy, I appreciate it when offered further reading resources.
 This presents a chance to revise the content, so the participants can benefit from the additional resources I shared.

-Have you ever considered taking the music in your classroom a step further and developed a whole project around it?
+Have you ever considered taking the music in your classroom a step further and developing a whole project around it?
 Do you believe that music can promote early literacy instruction in young learners?
 Write in the comments or via the contact page what do you think about learning English through music!